textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 Delete a contact

-&lt;a class&#x3D;\&quot;try-sandbox-link\&quot; href&#x3D;\&quot;http://sandbox.textmagictesting.com/#/Contacts/deleteContact\&quot; target&#x3D;\&quot;_blank\&quot;&gt;Try in sandbox&lt;/a&gt;&lt;br&gt;&gt; This command removes your contact completely.
+&gt; This command removes your contact completely.
 If it was assigned or saved to a shared list, it will disappear from there too.
 If you only need to remove a contact from selected lists, use the Contact assignment command in the Lists section instead, rather than deleting the contact.

 ### Example
 ```javascript